TLeonardUK/TLeonardUK.github.io/_posts/2022-06-03-reverse-engineering-dark-souls-3-networking-part-3.md

 auth_token its a randomly generated number we will be using on the game server to tell it we have been authenticated by this server and to let us connect.
 We will go more into detail about how this fits into things in the future.

 unknown_1 through unknown_11 haven't been investigated much yet.
 They must be set to the values shown above though or the game will crash.
-I speculate from the behaviour I've seen that that these are potentially configuration values for memory allocation, they have very suspicious power-of-two-ey numbers which definitely makes me believe they were defined by a programmer.
+I speculate from the behavior I've seen that that these are potentially configuration values for memory allocation, they have very suspicious power-of-two-ey numbers which definitely makes me believe they were defined by a programmer.

 unknown_horror however is where the real fun is.
 It's uninitialized data, which appears to be leaking parts of the stack on the game server.
 Uh-oh.
 Given the security problems the Dark Soul's games have recently been notorious for ([Info here for those out of the loop](https://www.fanbyte.com/news/dark-souls-3-rce-vulnerability-code-present-elden-ring/)), it really does feel like FromSoftware should probably hire some pen-testers and audit their network code.